APWHY/dv-ar-map/README.md

 To make life easier, the root node's location and edge details can be changed in the MapPlan.java file instead of the .json files used to define the rest of the map.

+The project is meant for Android devices with an API level of >26, although it should still work for API levels 24-26.
+It should be buildable out of android studio without any changes.

+Thanks to Bohdan Kostko for his work on this project.